kramasamy90/Feedforward-Neural-Network/README.md

 ### Training

 *train.py*: Used to train the ANN.
 Takes parameters as specified by the problem statement.
+Creates one run in the `projectname`.

-*train_utils.py*: Contains function to get accuracy.
+*train_utils.py*: Contains function to get accuracy and loss.

 *maps.py*: Contains mapping from parameter to functions and variables.
 It is used by *train.py*.